 Students failing to meet Satisfactory Academic Progress standards will lose their state financial aid eligibility.
-They will be notified in writing of their status by the Office of Student Financial Services.
+They will be notified in writing of their status by the Center for Student Success.

 Students who have lost good academic standing may restore this standing in one of the following ways: